 - UPS lacks built-in energy settings for Mac OS

-While you can protect some of the equipment all of the time and all of the equipment some of the time, protecting all of the equipment all of the time is rather difficult.
-Luckily with the help of APC’s Smart UPS, you can do just that.
-With a maximum power rating of 1000W and an output of 1500VA, this device has tremendous potential, all thanks to its amazing features.
+While you can protect some of the equipment all the time and all the equipment some of the time, protecting all the equipment all the time is rather difficult.
+Luckily, with the help of APC’s Smart-UPS, you can do just that.
+With a maximum power rating of 1000W and an output of 1500VA, this device has tremendous potential thanks to its amazing features.

-It has eight surge-safe NEMA 5-15R outputs along with smart battery management and AVR.
-Additionally, it houses an intuitive LCD, Green mode for power saving, and a smart slot for network management card, making it a highly useful package of goodies.
-Ultimately, you get approximately eight minutes of uninterrupted supply at 800W power out – more than enough to safely turn off your devices.
+It has eight surge-safe NEMA 5-15R outputs, along with smart battery management and AVR.
+Additionally, it houses an intuitive LCD, Green mode for power saving, and a smart slot for a network management card, making it a highly useful package of goodies.
+Ultimately, you get approximately eight minutes of uninterrupted supply at 800W power out — more than enough to turn off your devices safely.

 - Incredible load capacity and power